 “Zipperless pants!
-That’s our ticket to success!
+That’ll turn things around!
 Customers will love the low price!
 After all, zippers are expensive!
 It takes time and money to carefully sew them in…and the fabric has to be specially cut..and both sides have to match up just right.”

 “We should’ve done this ages ago!”